gabrielcostasilva/vue-income-tracker/README.md

 # Vue Income Tracker
 This project is based on [Tyler Potts' Youtube tutorial on Vue 3](https://www.youtube.com/watch?v=AjV7k7t78Ik).
 Notice that the master branch contains some improvements, such as using `reduce()` to sum totals.

+This branch implements the `removeItem` method.
+Notice that the app architecture forces cascading events up till reach the app root (`App.vue`).
+This **is not** the best approach, but I did not want to change the initial architecture.

 ## Project Overview

 ### Main Screen

 <img src="./pics/MainPage.png" />

 This is a single page project.
 The main screen features a header and a total income conter on the top of the page, followed by the input values and the income list.
-Notice that the `x` before the income description does not really remove the income.

 ## Views and Components Overview